uditalias/injex/README.md

 `logNamespace: string;`
 - Set Injex's log namespace.
 The namespace will be included in each log.
-Defualt: `Injex`
+Default: `Injex`

 `globPattern: string;`
-- When resolving modules on `rootDirs`, this glob will be used to find the project files.
+- When resolving modules on `rootDirs`, this glob used to find the project files.
 Default: `/**/*.js`

 `plugins: IInjexPlugin[];`